 Celtic is short for Community, Education, Learning, Training and Innovation Centre.

-Whether it is environmental conservation, documenting wildlife, flora and fauna, planting and nurturing the forest garden, hedge planting, animal welfare or gardening, all the activities on the farmstead make up a beautiful opportunity to learn and grow in our understanding of how to care for our world and protect our precious eco-systems.
+Whether it is environmental conservation, documenting wildlife, flora and fauna, planting and nurturing the forest garden, hedge planting, animal welfare or regenrative gardening, all the activities on St Columba’s Farm make up a beautiful opportunity to learn and grow in our understanding of how to care for our world and protect our precious eco-systems.

-Theological Reflection and Transformation – As a Christian community we shall be investing into the ongoing theological exploration of key areas of understanding in our world and how we as men and women of faith can make a lasting transformatory contribution to the protection and preservation of God’s creation.
-We believe good theology is worked out on the ground in practical ways.
+Theological Reflection and Transformation – As a Christian community we are investing into the ongoing theological exploration of creation and community and how as people of faith, we can make a lasting transformatory contribution to the protection and preservation of God’s creation.
+Good theology is worked out on the ground in practical ways.
 We are also cognisant that the Christian faith has not been at the forefront of environmental concern or action in past generations.
 We want the Celtic Centre to directly address this deficit and create a lasting legacy of positive action on behalf of all life on earth.

-We are inviting members of the public, our community and well-wishers who want to invest or donate towards the renovation of this important building to please do so.
-Our target for a fully costed heritage renovation is £54,153.
-This cost represents excellent value for money.
+We are inviting members of the public, our community and well-wishers to invest or donate towards the renovation of this important building.
+Our target is to cover the material costs for the heritage renovation is £54,153.
 At 84 sq. metres this translates into £645 per sq. metre.
 When you consider an average cost on a renovation like this in London would be close to £2500 sq. metre I hope you will see the details we have prepared below represent genuine value for money.

 The Chanctonbury Silver Ring